ahmadsolehin/Build-an-Electron-App-Shopping-List/README.md

 # Electron ShoppingList Desktop App

 <li>This is a cross platform shoppinglist desktop application built on electron</li>
+<li> build a desktop application using Electron.js which allows us to build desktop apps using only JavaScript. </li>
 <li>
   build a minimal shopping list app with a custom menu and multiple windows and implement Materialize CSS for styling
   </li>